A's for your Q's

 What is the difference between VIP Mentorship and Wellness Consultations?

 VIP Mentorship involves monthly consultations to help a Mentee continue to adjust their treatment strategy, however, unlike with single Wellness Consultations, a Mentee has the privilege to private message me throughout the month in Membership to ask questions, get testwork reviewed, plus access to discounts throughout the month.
 VIP Mentorship is predominantly for helping patients manage very complex conditions, such as autoimmune disease management.
 Wellness Consultations can be chosen by these patients too, but it is more challenging for them to get enough momentum in their progress compared to being a Mentee.
-Many Acupuncture patients have occasional Wellness Consultations especially fertility patients and for reviewing bloodwork.

 Why do I need to apply and have a Discovery Call for VIP Mentorship?